 They were going to make her pay for it, Nerys knew.
 They needed more crew on the station, and now they weren’t likely to get them.
 Being deprived of two Starfleet officers without replacement ought to have afforded them two more, but Starfleet’s billeting system was a complex one, one even Admiral Ross was having problems getting anything out of, to the point she was even trying to wrestle a new militia billet out of the Bajoran government.
 But she couldn’t hold out much hope there; it was very hard to get one of those in the best of times, and with an unprecedented amount of officers now resigning their commissions, it was probably just about impossible.

-Thankfully she had no more dreams that night, and she woke in the morning feeling much more rested than she’d expected to, though that might have been because she overslept.
-Odo was gone, having apparently decided to let her sleep in; he’d had to go in earlier than usual.
+With no more dreams that night, she woke in the morning feeling much more rested than she’d expected to, though that might have been because she overslept.
+Odo was gone, having apparently decided to let her sleep in.
 She had just enough time to take a quick shower, wolf down her breakfast, and race for Ops.

 She went running her fingers through her hair, her braids from the previous day a little matted.
 It sure had been easier when she had kept her hair more closely cropped down, but Odo loved to melt his hands in it, and she herself loved it too when he did, the soft, warm pulse of it against her scalp, so shoulder-length it was.